Parks-Laboratory/condor_tools/file_transfer/README.md

 # Description of files
 ## Misc.
 * **.bashrc** contains fromchtc and tochtc functions that can be run in bash to facilitate file transfer to CHTC submit server.
-Add the contents of this file to your ~/.bashrc file
+	* Add the contents of this file to your ~/.bashrc file:
+		1. vim ~/.bashrc
+		1. enter text-editing mode: type `I`
+		1. paste the contents of this *.bashrc* into the top of the file (right-click > paste, or Shift + Insert)
+		1. save the file: type `wq`
+		1. reload bash: type `bash`

 ## Setting up SSH to skip password prompt
 * **sshLocal.sh** creates a new key for use with SSH, and transfers the new key to the CHTC submit server